marshallfungai/dotfiles/README.md

 stow -t ~ neovim  # Deploys only neovim stow -t ~ bash tmux neovim  # Deploys all dotfiles to ~/
 ```

+## Dependences - Packages

+### Might be added to preinstall bash/zsh script

+ - Dos2files - Convert to unix line endings if you use WSL or have edited with some windows tools